JohanVanslembrouck/corolib/README.md

 The approach in corolib is different from cppcoro in the following ways:
 * corolib is meant as a library to learn about coroutines in C++, not as a means for evaluating the coroutines TS.
-That is why there are many print statements in the code: running the programs with priority level 2 reveals the flow of control when using coroutines.
+That is why there are many print statements in the code: running the programs with print level 2 reveals the flow of control when using coroutines.
 The output also shows that all coroutines run on the same thread but that several coroutines run in an interleaved way.
 * I wanted to make a strict separation between the coroutine part and the asynchronous communication library.
-This explains the use of Boost ASIO and Qt: the code in these libraries is not "aware" that is used by coroutines.
+This explains the use of Boost ASIO, Qt5, gRPC, etc.: the code in these libraries is not "aware" that is used by coroutines.

 ## Presentations

-* Belgian C++ Users Group, 29 January 2020: Slides + code samples: http://becpp.org/blog/wp-content/uploads/2020/02/Johan-Vanslembrouck-Coroutines-in-C20.zip
+* Belgian C++ Users Group, 29 January 2020: "Coroutines in C++ 20" Slides + code samples: http://becpp.org/blog/wp-content/uploads/2020/02/Johan-Vanslembrouck-Coroutines-in-C20.zip
 An updated version of the code samples can be found in examples/corolab.
-* Meeting C++ Online, 7 September 2022: Slides: https://meetingcpp.com/mcpp/slides/2022/Corolib-DistributedProgrammingWithC++Coroutines1807.pdf
+* Meeting C++ Online, 7 September 2022: "Corolib: Distributed programming with C++ coroutines" Slides: https://meetingcpp.com/mcpp/slides/2022/Corolib-DistributedProgrammingWithC++Coroutines1807.pdf
+* Belgian C++ Users Group, 15 January 2025: "Why use coroutines for asynchronous applications?"
+Slides: https://becpp.org/blog/wp-content/uploads/2025/01/Johan-Vanslembrouck-Why-Use-Coroutines-For-Asynchronous-Applications.pdf
+* Meeting C++ 2025, 8 November 2025: "Why use coroutines for asynchronous applications?"
+Slides: https://meetingcpp.com/mcpp/slides/2025/WhyUseCoroutinesForAsynchronousApplications564642.pdf
+* Belgian C++ Users Group, 2 December 2025: "Distributed programming with coroutines and asynchronous communication frameworks" Slides: https://becpp.org/blog/wp-content/uploads/2025/12/Johan-Vanslembrouck-DistributedProgrammingWithCoroutinesAndACFs.pdf

 ## Contact